KvGeijer/My-Webpage/content/blog/how-to-follow-a-blog/index.md

 toc = true
 +++

-Yesterday when I checked [Samuel's blog](https://samuelselleck.com/blog) as I do every now and then, I noticed that he had published a [new post](https://samuelselleck.com/blog/published-my-first-rust-crate/) a whole week ago.
+A couple days ago when I checked [Samuel's blog](https://samuelselleck.com/blog), as I do every now and then, I noticed that he had published a [new post](https://samuelselleck.com/blog/published-my-first-rust-crate/) a whole week ago.
 Imagine my horror when I realized I was a whole week late to this life changing information!
 I knew then that it was time to look into RSS and web feeds to find out how I can keep track of updates for things such as this blog.
 So today I will share my findings with you, so you also can follow Samuel!

 <!-- more -->